 These docks only appear when you connected your Twitch account in a previous step.
 The Stream Chat dock will show all your messages on Twitch and allow you to type messages as well!

-Hit the Start Streaming button to go live!
+Hit the Start Streaming button to go live.
+That’s how to stream on Twitch!

 What Else Should I Consider Setting Up?